-We participate in [name of your local authority]'s Fair Access Protocol.
+We participate in Nottingham City's Fair Access Protocol.
 This helps ensure that all children, including those who are unplaced and vulnerable, or having difficulty in securing a school place in-year, get access to a school place as quickly as possible.

-6.6 Children below compulsory school age (Only relevant to primaries rest delete)
+6.6 Children below compulsory school age